shanemadden/shanemadden.github.io/content/stackexchange-puppet-cleanup.md

  - [Configuration-file environments are deprecated](https://docs.puppetlabs.com/puppet/latest/reference/environments_classic.html#config-file-environments-are-deprecated); this makes for a good time to do something useful with directory environments - have git branches be set up as puppet environments.
  - Puppet Dashboard is not getting much love these days (since it was forked for the enterprise dashboard then handed to the community to maintain the open source version) - using [PuppetDB](https://docs.puppetlabs.com/puppetdb/latest/) for storage of that info with a frontend like [PuppetBoard](https://github.com/nedap/puppetboard) seems like the right direction to be going in.
- - [Trusted node data](https://docs.puppetlabs.com/puppet/3/reference/release_notes.html#new-trusted-hash-with-trusted-node-data) is.. better to use than just trusting the identity of a node as it reports it.
+ - [Trusted node data](https://docs.puppetlabs.com/puppet/3/reference/release_notes.html#new-trusted-hash-with-trusted-node-data) is.. better to use than just trusting the identity of a node as it reports it; using the `clientcert` fact to determine a node's catalog via Hiera gives authenticated nodes the ability to masquerade as other nodes, which can be a security problem in some environments (like ours).
  - The [`$facts` hash](https://docs.puppetlabs.com/puppet/3.5/reference/release_notes.html#global-facts-hash) is the new way to get at your facts in manifests; cleaner code and no scope problems.
- - The future parser isn't quite ready for use in production, but we want to start making sure our modules are compatible.
+ - The future parser isn't quite ready for use in production, but it's close; we want to start making sure our modules are compatible.
  - [SRV records](https://docs.puppetlabs.com/guides/scaling_multiple_masters.html#option-4-dns-srv-records) are still labeled as experimental, but I've been using them in production since 3.1 and their utility far outweighs the few rough edges (automatic load balancing, and failover with priority order, for your clients to connect to your masters!)

 Getting From Here to There